Akpabio Mentions Reason US is Reducing Staff in Nigeria: "Afraid of Repercussions"

 Senate President Godswill Akpabio has alleged that the United States has started reducing its staff in the Nigerian embassy because of the fear that it could be bombed by Iran.

 Akpabio's comment was a reference to the ongoing war between the US, Israel and Iran in the Middle East.
-The US and Israel had launched a military attack against the Islamic Republic and assassinated its Supreme Leader, along with several civilians, including over 150 schoolchildren, leading to the over 40 days war.
+The US and Israel had launched a military attack against the Islamic Republic and assassinated its Supreme Leader, along with several civilians, leading to a war lasting over 40 days.

 Source: Twitter

-Reacting to the development at the official launching of the Nigerian Revenue Service Corporate Headquarters in Abuja on Tuesday, April 14, Akpabio said that the allegation that many embassies are closing down were force, adding that the claim that foreign embassies in Nigeria are being closed is false.
+Reacting to the development at the official launching of the Nigerian Revenue Service Corporate Headquarters in Abuja on Tuesday, April 14, Akpabio said that the allegation that many embassies are closing down was false, adding that the claim that foreign embassies in Nigeria are being closed is false.

 His statement reads in part: